What is Peacefulness? Let's Get Clear About It.

 One of my deep concerns is that the youth involved in this movement are being led to believe in a new and eerie definition of peace.
 Peace includes the right to spray business doors with graffiti without cleaning up later, to take over a neighborhood street where people live and work, to gather in crowds during a pandemic, and to carry weapons.

-It has also included intimidating elected officials, including our police chief, an African American woman who has spoken out in support of the movement's original message and against the violence.
-At least 24 people have died since the protests began, including an 8 year old child, and this grim statistic is not easy to find.
+It has involved intimidating elected officials, including our police chief, an African American woman who has spoken out in support of the movement's original message and against the violence.
+At least 24 people have died nationwide since the protests began, including an 8 year old child, and this grim statistic is not easy to find.
 In fact, I could not find a recent toll on Google, but only on the Yandex search engine.

 Let’s remember that the “cause no harm” principle of peace is incredibly strong.
 Millions of people worldwide realized that the detractors of Martin Luther King, Nelson Mandela and Gandhi were in the wrong precisely because these men behaved peacefully.
 When seen in stark contrast to peace, wrongful actions are clear.